Colonial India: East India Company

 In 1757, Mir Jafar, the commander-in-chief of the army of the Nawab of Bengal, along with Jagat Seth and some others secretly working with the British, asked for their support to overthrow the Nawab in return for trade grants.
 The British forces, whose sole duty until then was guarding Company property, were numerically inferior to the Bengali armed forces.
 At the Battle of Plassey on 23 June 1757, fought between the British under the command of Robert Clive and the Nawab, Mir Jafar's forces betrayed the Nawab and helped them to defeat him.
 Jafar was installed on the throne as a British subservient ruler.
 The battle transformed British perspective as they realised their strength and potential to conquer smaller Indian kingdoms and marked the beginning of the imperial or colonial era in South Asia.

 Lord Clive meeting with Mir Jafar after the Battle of Plassey by Francis Hayman, depicting Robert Clive meeting with Mir Jafar after the battle of Plassey.
 The victory at Plassey marked the start of a period form Company expansion which saw them seizing control over the Indian subcontinent and Burma over the next century.

 British policy in Asia during the 19th century was chiefly concerned with expanding and protecting its hold on India, viewed as its most important colony and the key to the rest of Asia.
 The East India Company drove the expansion of the British Empire in Asia.
 The company's army had first joined forces with the Royal Navy during the Seven Years' War, and the two continued to cooperate in arenas outside India: against the French campaign in Egypt and Syria, the capture of Java from the Netherlands in 1811, the acquisition of Singapore in 1819 and Malacca in 1824, and the First Anglo-Burmese War in 1826.

-From its base in India, the company was also engaged in an increasingly profitable opium trade to China, which had begun in the 1730s.
-This trade helped reverse the trade imbalances resulting from British imports of tea, which saw large outflows of silver from Britain to China.
-The Chinese authorities banned the importation of opium, and in 1839, 20,000 chests of opium were confiscated and destroyed in Canton by Lin Zexu.
-This led to the First Opium War, which was concluded in the Treaty of Nanjing, re-legalizing the importation of opium into China.
+From its base in India, the company had also been engaged in an increasingly profitable opium export trade to China since the 1730s.
+This trade helped reverse the trade imbalances resulting from the British imports of tea, which saw large outflows of silver from Britain to China.
+In 1839, the confiscation by the Chinese authorities at Canton of 20,000 chests of opium led Britain to attack China in the First Opium War, and the seizure by Britain of the island of Hong Kong, at that time a minor settlement.